gradio-app/gradio/guides/08_other-tutorials/serverless-gradio.md

 ### Limitations

 * Currently, the biggest limitation in using `@gradio/lite` is that your Gradio apps will generally take more time (usually 5-15 seconds) to load initially in the browser.
-This is because the browser needs to load the Pyiodide runtime before it can render Python code.
+This is because the browser needs to load the Pyodide runtime before it can render Python code.

-* Not every Python package is supported by Pyiodide.
-While `gradio` and many other popular packages (including `numpy`, `scikit-learn`, and `transformers-js`) can be installed in Pyiodide, if your app has many dependencies, its worth checking whether whether the dependencies are included in Pyiodide, or can be [installed with `micropip`](https://micropip.pyodide.org/en/v0.2.2/project/api.html#micropip.install).
+* Not every Python package is supported by Pyodide.
+While `gradio` and many other popular packages (including `numpy`, `scikit-learn`, and `transformers-js`) can be installed in Pyodide, if your app has many dependencies, its worth checking whether whether the dependencies are included in Pyodide, or can be [installed with `micropip`](https://micropip.pyodide.org/en/v0.2.2/project/api.html#micropip.install).

 ## Try it out!